 Solid decision making is the key to well written decisions.
 Decision Making is a two-day course that gives participants a structure for and experience with a practical decision making process.
 Participants work with a model for decision making to gain confidence in its use.
 The course covers key elements of solid decision making: identifying and framing the issues, interpreting the legislation, identifying and applying the relevant legal tests, sorting and weighing the evidence, and applying the relevant facts to the legislation.
 This course is a must for any decision maker.
 The course includes large and small group discussion and exercises.
 This course qualifies for the Certificate in Tribunal Administrative Justice™ (CTAJ™).
-(14 Education Credits)
+(14 Professional Education Hours)

 - Provide a logical framework to decision making.

 - Work with a decision making model.

 - appreciation of different styles of decision making